SBA Loan Interest Rates: The Essential Guide

 SBA 504/CDC Loan Rates

-SBA 504 loans require working with a Certified Development Company (CDC), which are the SBA’s nonprofit community partners.
+SBA 504 loans require working with a Certified Development Company (CDC), which is a nonprofit community partner of the SBA.
 The CDC provides a portion of the funding, usually 40%, while the lender usually provides 50%.
-The borrower provides the remaining 10% in the form of a down payment.
+The borrower provides the remaining 10% as a down payment.
 The maximum loan amount is $5.5 million per project or up to $16.5 million for three projects.

-The interest rates for 504 loans are “pegged to an increment above the 5- and 10- year Treasure rates.”
-In most cases, the total interest on the loan works out to 3% of the loan amount or an APR of 5%-7%.
+The interest rates for 504 loans are “pegged to an increment above the 5- and 10-year Treasury rates.”
+In most cases, the total interest on the loan amounts to 3% of the loan amount, or an APR of 5% to 7%.

 SBA Express Loans Rates

-Express loans are also a subset of the 7(a) loan, but with the intent of funding the loan faster, hence being called “express.”
-The tradeoff for the faster funding time is that the SBA guaranteed percentage is lower, leading to a lower borrowing amount ($500,000 maximum) and higher interest rate.
+Express loans are also a subset of the 7(a) loan, which allows for faster funding, hence the name “Express.”
+The tradeoff for faster funding time is that the SBA guaranteed percentage is lower, resulting in a lower borrowing amount ($500,000 maximum) and a higher interest rate.

 The interest rate is still pegged to the prime rate, but the maximums are: